-Stream RTA Data toggles the collection of RTA data at runtime.
-The default is on if the application is configured to use RTDX.
+Stream RTA Data toggles the collection of RTA data at run-time, which works only if you are using RTDX, which is no longer supported.
 Changing the setting of this toggle affects the setting in all RTA tools.
+See Section 8.4 for more information.